TheJacksonLaboratory/ResourcesGuide/Working_with_hpc.md

 Now you can call containers by their name from anywhere in your home directory, without having to specify the path.

 3. Initialize an interactive session, load singularity, and pull containers:
 Here we pull the latest r container and put it in the bin directory.
+See below for using R with Rstudio instead.
 For easy reference we rename it R.sif
 https://singularity-hub.org/collections/4747/usage